C tuning (guitar)

-C tuning is a type of guitar tuning.
+C standard tuning is a type of guitar tuning.
 The strings of the guitar are tuned two whole steps lower than standard tuning.
 The resulting notes can be described most commonly as C-F-A♯-D♯-G-C or C-F-B♭-E♭-G-C. This is not to be confused with C tuning, which is one and one half steps lower than standard tuning.

-The tuning is commonly used by heavy metal and hard rock artists to achieve a heavier and deeper sound.
+The tuning is commonly used by heavy metal and hard rock artists on electric guitars to achieve a heavier and deeper sound.
 Slackening regular strings on a regular guitar to a lower pitch makes bending easier.
 Depending on personal playing style, some guitarists find this desirable, while others switch to heavier-gauge strings to avoid unintentional bending and to play chords in tune more easily.
 Another option is the baritone guitar, which is built slightly longer and stronger than a regular guitar to achieve the desired pitch with heavy strings at average tensions.